kschuler/ling001/index.md

 16 | Apr 27: Historical<br>Apr 29: **Exam 4** | TBD  |

 ## How to do well in LING 1
-- Come to class and do the assigned readings
+- ~~Come to class~~ Watch the videos and do the assigned readings
 - Attempt the practice problems and check your answers against the solutions
-- Come prepared to recitation.
+- Come prepared to recitation (on Piazza).
 Ask questions about the course material and for help on practice problems you had trouble with

 ## Policies
 - **Attendance**: There is no formal attendance policy, but attendance is highly correlated with class performance.
 - **Rescheduling or make-up exams**: Because we drop your lowest exam, we do not offer retakes or make-up exams.
 But please contact us if something extreme happens - a family or medical emergency, for example - and we can discuss some options provided you have documentation.
 Note that we do not consider multiple exams on the same day an extreme happening.
-- **Late assignments**: Late language journals will be accepted with a 2% point per day late penalty.
+- **Late assignments**: Late language journals will be accepted ~~with a 2% point per day late penalty~~ without penalty through the end of the semester.
 - **Re-grade requests**: If you notice a grading error, we'd be happy to look at your exam again.
 To request a re-grade, please fill out the re-grade request form via canvas *within one week of receiving your graded exam or assignment*.
 This class is really big, so we need a way to formally keep track of these things.
 If you ask about grading in person or via email, you'll be directed to make a formal request via the regrade request form.
 - **Accommodations and non-discrimination**: We are happy to provide accommodations to anyone with documentation from Student Disability Services and to make alternate arrangements when class conflicts with a religious holiday.
 Please notify your recitation section TA as soon as possible to make these arrangements.
 - **Academic Integrity**: We will follow the rules of the University and the [Code of Academic Integrity](https://catalog.upenn.edu/pennbook/code-of-academic-integrity/).
 It is your responsibility to be familiar with these policies.